chiefkeef29/experiment-10/README.md

+Here’s the same content without highlights or formatting emphasis:

+---

-Aim : study of panda
+Aim

-theory:
+To study the basics of the Pandas library in Python by creating and manipulating Series and DataFrames, and performing fundamental data operations.

+---

+Theory
-Pandas is an essential, open-source Python library for data analysis and manipulation.
+Pandas is a powerful Python library used for data manipulation and analysis.
+It provides two primary data structures.

-pd.Series(): Creates a one-dimensional labeled array capable of holding any data type.
+Series is a one-dimensional labeled array capable of holding any data type.

-pd.DataFrame(): Creates a two-dimensional, size-mutable, and tabular data structure with labeled axes.
+DataFrame is a two-dimensional labeled data structure like a table with rows and columns.

-df.shape: An attribute that returns a tuple representing the dimensionality of the DataFrame.
+In this experiment, a Series is created to store numerical data.
+A DataFrame is created using a dictionary.
+Various attributes and methods are used to explore the structure of the data.
+Data is accessed, modified, and analyzed using indexing and built-in functions.

+Pandas simplifies tasks like data cleaning, transformation, and analysis, making it widely used in data science.

+---

+Functions / Methods Used

+pd.Series()
+Creates a one-dimensional labeled array.
+Example: pd.Series([1,3,5,6,8])

+pd.DataFrame()
+Creates a table-like structure from a dictionary or other data.
+Example: pd.DataFrame(data)

+df.shape
+Returns the number of rows and columns.

+df.ndim
-df.ndim: Returns an integer representing the number of axes/dimensions.
+Returns the number of dimensions.

+df.size
-df.columns: Returns the column labels of the DataFrame.
+Returns total number of elements in the DataFrame.

+df.columns
+Displays column names.

+df.dtypes
-df.dtypes: Returns the data types of each column.
+Shows the data type of each column.

-df.loc[row_index, "ColumnName"]: Accesses a group of rows and columns by labels or a boolean array.

-df.iloc[row_index, col_index]: Accesses a group of rows and columns by integer-based positions.

-df.drop(): Removes specified rows or columns.
-In the notebook, axis=1 is used to specify a column removal.

-df.mean(): Calculates the average of the values in a column.
+df["column_name"]
+Accesses a specific column.

+df.loc[]
+Accesses data using labels.

+df.iloc[]
+Accesses data using index positions.

+Column Assignment
+Used to add a new column.
+Example: df["Grade"] = [...]

+Updating Values
+Used to modify existing data using loc or iloc.

+df.drop()
+Removes a column or row.

+max()
-df.max(): Returns the highest value in a column.
+Finds maximum value in a column.

+min()
-df.min(): Returns the lowest value in a column.
+Finds minimum value in a column.

-df[df["Marks"] > 80]: It filters the DataFrame to show only the rows where the condition (Marks greater than 80) is true.

-Conclusion:

-Hence pandas library were implented in python and operations were done using them.
+---

+Conclusion
+This experiment demonstrates how Pandas can be used to efficiently create, access, and manipulate structured data.
+It highlights the importance of DataFrames in handling tabular data and shows how built-in functions simplify data analysis tasks.

+---